July 10th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

-One shampoo that many women have had success with for treating androgenic alopecia Nizoral 2% shampoo.
-It’s main active ingredient is ketoconazole.
+One shampoo that many women have had success with for treating androgenetic alopecia Nizoral 2% shampoo.
+Its main active ingredient is ketoconazole.
 Its use is to treat sink infections due to yeast and fungus (such as dandruff, and seborrhoeic dermatitis).
-For skin infections come in the form of a cream, pill and shampoo.
+For skin infections come in the form of a cream, pill, and shampoo.
 People with hair loss tend to use it as a shampoo.

 The main benefit of Nizoral for women with thinning hair is to counter the effects of dihydrotestosterone.
 Dihydrotestosterone is the hormone that shrinks hair follicles.

 Nizoral is available in a 2% as well as a 1% formula (which is available over-the-counter).
 Women generally report more benefit from the 2% formula.

 It is generally safe to use along with other hair loss remedies.